Vyral/treasure-davis-blog/_posts/2017-01-31-how-can-you-build-wealth-through-homeownership.md

 Also, over time, if you’re a single person and you have lived in your home as your primary residence for at least two years, you have the potential to realize a profit of up to $250,000 without paying taxes thanks to capital gains.
 If you’re married, that number doubles to $500,000.

-<br>If you have any other questions about how to build your wealth through homeownership, or have any other real estate-related questions, please reach out by giving me a call or shooting me an email.
+If you have any other questions about how to build your wealth through homeownership, or have any other real estate-related questions, please reach out by giving me a call or shooting me an email.
 I look forward to hearing from you!